Skeleton at the 2014 Winter Olympics – Women's: Results

 TR – Track Record (in italics for previous marks).
 Top finish in each run is in boldface.
-For the second and fourth runs, athletes start in reverse order in relation to their current standings.
+For the second and fourth runs, athletes start in reverse order about their current standings.

 On 22 November 2017, bronze medalist Elena Nikitina was stripped of her medal and Olga Potylitsina and Maria Orlova were also disqualified.
 On 1 February 2018, their results were restored as a result of the successful appeal.